-Another Special Life in Christ:
+Another Special Life in Christ

-These lives are not "role models".
+These testimony lives are not stories of "role models".
 Jesus is the role model!
-These are lives wonderfully touched & changed by Jesus!

 Chris Wells:

-Chris is minister to students at Brushy Creek Baptist Church in Taylors, S. C. Here is a story from the S. C. Baptist Courier (12 Feb.
+Chris is minister to students at Brushy Creek Baptist Church in Taylors, S. C. Here is a story which came from the S. C. Baptist Courier (12 Feb.
 2004 issue) about how Chris would like to present "salt and light" to those who chose Wicca as a religion:

 Chris Wells has a passion for reaching people for Christ.